changlong-liu/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 The `list_messages` method retrieves messages from the service.

-`ListChatMessagesResult` is the response returned from listing messages, it contains messages field, which is a list of Message, and other fields please refer to azure.communication.chat.models.ListMessagesResult
+`ListChatMessagesResult` is the response returned from listing messages, it contains messages field, which is a list of Message, and other fields please refer to azure.communication.chat.ListMessagesResult

 ```Python
 list_chat_messages_result = chat_thread_client.list_messages()